kurtosis-tech/kurtosis/docs/docs/guides/running-docker-compose.md

 :::info Experimental Feature
 This is an experimental feature still under development and some Docker Compose setups are not yet supported.
 See below for list of features not yet supported in Kurtosis.
-If you'd like support for your Docker Compose setup, let us know at our [Github](https://github.com/kurtosis-tech/kurtosis/issues)!
+If you'd like support for your Docker Compose setup, let us know on [Github](https://github.com/kurtosis-tech/kurtosis/issues)!
 :::

 ### 1. Setup Docker Compose project